vishwasvogga/videogarage/README.md

 ----------------------Config------------------------

--- Update parameteres in config.js in root.
+-- Update rabbitmq parameteres in config.js in kw-convert.

 -------------------------------------------------------------